BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 Transparency and Collaboration

 Regular check-ins and stage-end reports foster a transparent environment.
-It keeps the client in the loop and encourages a collaborative relationship where feedback is continually integrated, ensuring that the project remains aligned with the client's vision.
+They keep the client in the loop and encourage a collaborative relationship where feedback is continually integrated, ensuring that the project remains aligned with the client's vision.
+Both parties share the risks since the work is assessed and billed in intervals.
+The software house commits to meeting the agreed-upon objectives for each phase of the project, while the client actively monitors progress to ensure the project stays on course.

 Cost Predictability for Each Stage